-On August 2, 2022, we announced that we have entered into an agreement with Genomic Health, Inc., a subsidiary of Exact Sciences, to acquire the GPS test from Exact Sciences.
-We acquired GPS in order to expand our menu of tests targeted into urology and prostate cancer and in order to position the Company as one of the leaders in the urology and prostate cancer space
+In August 2022, we entered into an agreement with Genomic Health, Inc., a subsidiary of Exact Sciences, to acquire the GPS test from Exact Sciences.
+We acquired GPS in order to expand our menu of tests targeted into urology and prostate cancer and in order to position the Company as one of the leaders in the urology and prostate cancer space with one of the most comprehensive menus of precision diagnostics.